 - Build the capacity of our coalition to ensure that underrepresented communities have equitable access to positive trail experiences.

 - Establish DTC as a resource for diversifying, stabilizing and increasing trail funding sources that more closely align with the economic value they provide.

-The Deschutes Trails Coalition (DTC) was initially formed in 2017 by the Deschutes National Forest, in partnership with Discover Your Forest.
-The two organizations invited a diversity of local and regional recreation stakeholders to come together to provide community leadership and support to organizations and land management agencies to address escalating challenges to our trail system.
-This community of stakeholders continues to drive the Coalition today.
+The Deschutes Trails Coalition (DTC) was formed in 2017 by the Deschutes National Forest, in partnership with Discover Your Forest.
+The two organizations invited a diverse group of local and regional recreation stakeholders to come together to provide community leadership and support to organizations and land management agencies to address escalating challenges to our trail system.
+This community of stakeholders continues to drive the DTC today.
 We know that a collaborative approach is necessary to address the environmental, social, economic, and physical needs of a sustainable trail system, and to cultivate a broader culture of trails stewardship.
-For more information on DTC please visit: https://www.deschutestrailscoalition.org
+For more information about the DTC please visit: https://www.deschutestrailscoalition.org/